A Theoretical Framework for Statistical Evaluability of Generative Models: Proofs From Section

 The final inequality follows from choosing $\eta = e^{-\frac{(\alpha-1)M}{2}}$ and choosing $M \geq 2$ gives that $f_{\Renyi}(q_1,q_2) \geq 1$ (the same holds from $f_{\Renyi}(q_2,q_1)$ by symmetry of the construction).

 Let $q^\star$ be chosen uniformly at random from $\{q_1,q_2\}$ and consider a dataset $\sev$.
 Now, under either $q_1$ or $q_2$ the total mass on $\{x_1,x_2\}$ is less than $2\eta$.
 Thus, with probability at least $(1 - 2\eta)^m > 1-2\eta m$, $\sev$ only contains $x_0$, in which the distribution is identical under $q_1$ and $q_2$.
-It follows that any score function will rank the models incorrectly with probability at least which becomes arbitrarily close to $\frac{1}{2}$ as we increase $M$. \end{proof}
+It follows that any evaluation algorithm will rank the models incorrectly with probability at least which becomes arbitrarily close to $\frac{1}{2}$ as we increase $M$. \end{proof}

-\KLres* We use the same construction as in the proof of \cref{res:renyi}.
+\KLres* \begin{proof} We use the same construction as in the proof of \cref{res:renyi}.
 We have by symmetry that Taking $M \geq \frac{2}{\eta}$ ensures that the above quantity is greater than 1.
 Let $q^\star$ be chosen uniformly at random from $\{q_1,q_2\}$.
-By the same argument as the proof of \cref{res:renyi}, $\sev$ will contain only $x_0$ with probability at least $1-2\eta m$, so any score function will misrank the models with probability at least which becomes arbitrarily close to $\frac{1}{2}$ as we decrease $\eta$.
+By the same argument as the proof of \cref{res:renyi}, $\sev$ will contain only $x_0$ with probability at least $1-2\eta m$, so any evaluation algorithm will misrank the models with probability at least which becomes arbitrarily close to $\frac{1}{2}$ as we decrease $\eta$. \end{proof} \coveragenegative*

-\coveragenegative* \begin{proof} It suffices to construct a candidate model $q_1$ and two possible ground truths $q_2$ and $q_3$ where, there is a constant gap between $f_{\cov}(q_1,q_2)$ and $f_{\cov}(q_1,q_3)$, but $q_2$ and $q_3$ are indistinguishable in finite samples.
-Thus, for any score function, the scores for $q_1$ under each choice of $q^\star$ will be arbitrarily close with finite samples.
-Let $\cX = \{x_0,x_1\}.$ Fix positive $\eta \ll \gamma$ to be determined later.
-Consider the following construction: